 Willingness to be a partner

 This is what I mentioned in the beginning and it may well be the most important requirement.
 Traditionally tackling social problems has been looked at as the domain of charity and not-for-profit organisations.
-Things are changing and with the rise of social entrepreneurs and B-corporations the boundaries between the purposes of business and the not-for-profit sector are slowly disappearing.
+Things are changing and with the rise of social entrepreneurs and B-corporations, the boundaries between the purposes of business and the not-for-profit sector are slowly disappearing.
 However, quite a few not-for-profit organisations are still with the mindset that social change is their job and field of expertise and business’ role is limited to providing financial support.
-Thus you will find that some not-for-profits reluctant to truly partner with you and work side by side with you providing guidance and support to help you make an impact through your business.
+Thus you will find that some not-for-profits are reluctant to truly partner with you and work side by side with you providing guidance and support to help you make an impact through your business.
 You need a partner who is willing to share their experience, take your ideas and work with you to help you put together an effective, sustainable social engagement plan.

 Ability to measure results

-Being able to measure the results from your efforts is oftentimes challenging, especially with social engagement where you have direct impact and often knock on effects too.
+Being able to measure the results from your efforts is oftentimes challenging, especially with social engagement where you have a direct impact and often knock-on effects too.
 It may not always be straightforward to know how many people you’ve helped or how much you’ve helped them but it is key.
 You need to know what works and what doesn’t so you are able to adjust.
 With this in mind, it is absolutely essential that your not-for-profit partner has a measurement system in place for their own effort.
 Not having one would be a red flag as it essentially means they have no actual track record of results.
 This is not to say that you should use their measurement system but it increases the chances of them being able to help you put together one suitable for you.
 If they have the knowledge and experience with the social problem you would like to take on, they would have an insight as to what needs measuring and how to best measure it.

 Passion

 Needless to explain this one but just as a reminder – you need somebody passionate about your social mission.
 Your partner needs to be as excited about your cause as you are to keep you motivated and engaged.
-This being said, it is sometimes better to partner smaller not-for-profit organisations that have a specific focus and work for a cause that is really dear to their heart rather than a larger one working towards different causes but not as passionate about any one of them, as the people you will likely be dealing with will not be on the front-line of the problem.
+This being said, it is sometimes better to partner with smaller not-for-profit organisations that have a specific focus and work for a cause that is really dear to their heart rather than a larger one working towards different causes but not as passionate about any one of them, as the people you will likely be dealing with will not be on the front-line of the problem.